The Missing Cross to Purity

 and none are led into all truth, but by the same holy ghost

-that was in the holy men of God, that gave forth the scriptures of truth.
+who was in the holy men of God, who gave forth the scriptures of truth.

-And all that are led by this spirit of truth,
+And all who are led by this spirit of truth,

-are led away from the spirit of the devil, that is out of truth.
+are led away from the spirit of the devil, who is out of truth.

-And all that are led by the spirit that is out of truth,
+And all who are led by the spirit that is out of truth,

 are the first birth of the flesh, and of that murderer;